-The practice was open from 8.30am until 12noon on a Monday, Thursday, Friday and Saturday, from 2.30pm until 6pm on a Tuesday and from 2.30pm until 8pm on a Wednesday.
+The practice was open from 9am until 6pm Monday to Friday.
+The practice also offered a clinic on a Saturday from 2pm until 5pm.
 Appointments were available daily either by pre-bookable appointments or on a walk-in basis.
 Any patient who had walked in were guaranteed an appointment.
-The practice offered on the day appointments for travel health and vaccinations.